 Best snacks for early labour

-Strike a balance between slow-release energy snacks and quick pick-me-ups to get you through the early contractions at home.
+Strike a balance between slow-release energy snacks and quick pick-me-ups to get you through the early labour contractions at home.

 Slow release energy foods

 Foods rich in carbohydrates will get you through the contractions, thanks to a slow release of energy.

 - dry crackers, or with a smear of vegemite or peanut butter

 - muesli bars (try one specially made for mums-to-be like BetterBump)